 Components of my Development Plan Approach

 There are components that I recommend yet I don’t prescribe.
 I want my clients to use their approach to create their plan, not my prescribed way.
-The usual components I recommend are as follows but the way they write their plan is totally up to them (I don’t provide a template):
+The usual components I recommend are as follows yet the way they write their plan is totally up to them:

 For each one, consider, where you are now, and where you want to be